typescript-cheatsheets/react/README.md

 #### useRef

-In TypeScript, `useRef` returns a reference that is either [read-only](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/abd69803c1b710db58d511f4544ec1b70bc9077c/types/react/v16/index.d.ts#L1025-L1039) or [mutable](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/abd69803c1b710db58d511f4544ec1b70bc9077c/types/react/v16/index.d.ts#L1012-L1023), depends on whether your type argument fully covers the initial value or not.
-Choose one that suits your use case.
+`useRef` always returns a `RefObject<T>` in current `@types/react`.
+An initial value is required, and the returned `.current` is typed based on it. (`MutableRefObject` is deprecated and only kept for backwards compatibility.)

 ##### Option 1: DOM element ref

-**[To access a DOM element](https://reactjs.org/docs/refs-and-the-dom.html):** provide only the element type as argument, and use `null` as initial value.
-In this case, the returned reference will have a read-only `.current` that is managed by React.
-TypeScript expects you to give this ref to an element's `ref` prop:
+**To access a DOM element:** provide the element type as a generic and pass `null` as the initial value.
+React manages `.current` for you, and TypeScript expects you to pass this ref to an element's `ref` prop:

 ```tsx
 function Foo() {